A new approach to museum learning

 Like our exhibition-based learning programmes, Hīnātore learning programmes are available in Te Reo Māori and are aligned with Te Marautanga o Aotearoa.

 We’ve loved watching learners create their own WOW-inspired costumes, design their own vaka in 3D, scan and narrate themselves in dioramas in response to our Gallipoli exhibition, and use green screen technology to place themselves in paintings in our collections.
-You can see examples of these creations here under each programme.

 Our programmes operate across a spectrum of engagement, including a range of cutting-edge learning technology, including a virtual reality studio, telepresence technologies, robotics, 3D printers and scanners, and touch tables.